agraef/midizap/README.md

 The example.midizaprc file comes with a sample configuration in the special `[MIDI]` default section for illustration purposes.
 This section is only active if the program is run with the `-o` option.
 It allows MIDI output to be sent to any connected applications, no matter which window currently has the keyboard focus.
 This is probably the most common way to use this feature, but of course it is also possible to have application-specific MIDI translations, in the same way as with X11 key bindings.
 In fact, you can freely mix mouse actions, key presses and MIDI messages in all translations.

-You can try it and test that it works by running `midizap -o`, firing up a MIDI synthesizer such as [FluidSynth][] or its graphical front-end [Qsynth][], and employing QjackCtl to connect its input it to midizap's output port.
+You can try it and test that it works by running `midizap -o` along with a MIDI synthesizer such as [FluidSynth][] or its graphical front-end [Qsynth][].
+Use QjackCtl to connect FluidSynth's MIDI input to midizap's output port.
 In the sample configuration, the notes `C4` thru `F4` in the small octave have been set up so that you can operate a little drumkit, and a binding for the volume controller (`CC7`) has been added as well.
 The relevant portion from the configuration entry looks as follows:

 ~~~
 [MIDI]